 In this tutorial, you will learn the fundamentals of neural networks and deep learning – the intuition behind artificial neurons, the standard perceptron model, and the implementation of the model in Python.
-This will be the first article on a pair of neural networks and deep learning tutorials.
+This will be the first article in a pair of neural networks and deep learning tutorials.

 A neuron works when a dendrite receives information (in the form of electrochemical energy) from other neurons.
-It then modulates the signal and passes the information to the cell nucleus or soma (the green blob in Figure 1) for processing.
-Then, the soma sends the output data through the axon (the yellow bridge) to the axon output terminals or synapse.
+It then modulates the signal and passes the information to the cell nucleus (the green blob in Figure 1) for processing.
+Then, the nucleus sends the output data through the axon (the yellow bridge) to the axon output terminals or synapse.
 The synapses send the data to the next neurons.

 Each neuron consists of multiple dendrites, which means there are multiple inputs as well.
-If the sum of these electrical inputs exceeds a certain threshold, the soma will activate the neuron, passing the signal to other neurons, which may trigger again.
+If the sum of these electrical inputs exceeds a certain threshold, the nucleus will activate the neuron, passing the signal to other neurons, which may trigger again.

 Note that neurons only activate if the total signal received exceeds a certain threshold.
 It’s either no, we will not send a signal, or yes, we will.
 Our entire brain works according to the system of chain reactions of these elementary processing units.